-Details of what I write about and the things I teach can be found in the links above.
+Details of what I write about and the things I teach can be found in the links above or in the trusty CV.
 You can find also find me answering questions on stats.stackexchange.com, writing code on GitHub, R-Forge and Sourceforge, and perhaps inevitably wittering on Twitter.
 There’s a blog here too.
 Alternatively you can ponder some biographical stuff, or just a picture.
+Actually I look much older and more worn-out than that but you’re unlikely to get me to change it before I retire.

 If you work with event data you might reasonably wonder a) how best to wrangle it into a shape you can work with, and b) where those conflict-cooperation scales that everybody seems to use come from.
 I suggest the events R package for event data wrangling, and an (updated) paper on event data analysis for a way to think about inducing conflict scales and working with the resulting time series.